arut/nginx-dav-ext-module/README.rst

 nginx-dav-ext-module
 ********************

-NGINX WebDAV missing commands support (PROPFIND & OPTIONS)
+NGINX WebDAV PROPFIND and OPTIONS commands support.

-Copyright |copy| 2012-2018 Arutyunyan Roman (arutyunyan.roman@gmail.com)

 .. |copy|   unicode:: U+000A9 ..
 COPYRIGHT SIGN

-For full WebDAV support in NGINX you need to enable the standard NGINX WebDAV module (providing partial WebDAV implementation) as well as this module for missing methods:
+For full WebDAV support in NGINX you need to enable the standard NGINX WebDAV module providing partial WebDAV implementation, as well as this module for the missing methods:

 .. code-block:: bash